waylaidwanderer/gemini-plays-pokemon-public/notepad.md

 - **RADIO:** Impassable.
 (Confirmed in Cianwood Pharmacy).
 - **ROCK:** Impassable object.
 Can be removed using the move STRENGTH.
 (Confirmed in Cianwood City).

-# Phone Call Log
-- ALAN (SCHOOLBOY) called.
-He has an item for me on ROUTE 36.

 # Route 30 Ledge Puzzle
 - **Hypothesis 1:** The ledge at (6, 47) is passable from below.
   - **Test:** Attempted to move north from (6, 48) on Turn 39805.